A Unified Algorithmic Framework for Dynamic Compressive Sensing: Algorithmic Framework

 When it is assumed that measurement noise $R_t$ and filtering noise $Q_t$ follow a Complex Gaussian distribution, the MMSE estimate of the signal is equivalent to the maximum a posteriori (MAP) estimate.
 Using the Bayes' rule we have $p(x_t|y_t) \propto p(y_t|x_t)p(x_t)$, and therefore the MAP estimate $\hat{x}_{t}$ is given by

-where the matrix weighted norm is defined as {$\|z\|_R^2 = z^HRz$}. {Although the optimization in \eqref{kf-opt} relies solely on local information, the Kalman filter addresses a global optimization problem.} {However, this characteristic arises from the linearity of the measurement and dynamics functions, along with the Gaussian distribution of both measurement and filtering noise.}
+where the matrix weighted norm is defined as {$\|z\|_R^2 = z^HRz$}.
+The optimization described in \eqref{kf-opt} effectively utilizes local information, incorporating parameters like the covariance matrix $P_{t|t-1}$ and the previous state estimate $\hat{x}_{t|t-1}$ to enhance the estimation process.
+However, reliance on the covariance matrix assumes Gaussian and linear characteristics, which may not hold in scenarios where signals and innovations deviate from Gaussian statistics \cite{rwl1-df}.

 In cases where the linearity and Gaussianity conditions are not met, {it is necessary to extend the Kalman filter to a more general algorithmic framework}.
 In this study, we firstly propose the Partial-Laplacian filtering sparsity model.
-Moreover, we found the new algorithmic framework based on the Partial-Laplacian model has a close relationship with the existing {DCS algorithms\cite{kfcs,modcs,regmodcs,rwl1-df}}. {It means that} the new framework can degenerate into the existing DCS algorithms in special cases.
+Moreover, we found the new algorithmic framework based on the Partial-Laplacian model has a close relationship with the existing {DCS algorithms \cite{kfcs,modcs,regmodbpdn,rwl1-df}}. {It means that} the new framework can boil down to several existing DCS algorithms under certain conditions.